GabrieleGhisleni/EnergyProject/README.md

 is "hourly", but it can be set differently.
 Be aware of the fact that the minimum rate is "hourly", so setting it lower would not give particular benefits.

-- Storico is the the arguments that indicate the procedure of starting collecting data.
+- Storico is the the arguments that indicate the procedure of starting collecting data (store_true).

 4. Services based on __*meteo_collector.py*__
 ```